tkn-tub/ns3-gym/src/wifi/doc/source/wifi-design.rst

 found in practice.

-The physical layer and channel models operate on a per-packet basis, with no frequency-selective propagation or interference effects.
-Detailed link simulations are not performed, nor are frequency-selective fading or interference models available.
+The physical layer and channel models operate on a per-packet basis, with no frequency-selective propagation or interference effects when using the default YansWifiPhy model.
 Directional antennas are also not supported at this time.
 For additive white gaussian noise (AWGN) scenarios, or wideband interference scenarios, performance is governed by the application of analytical models (based on modulation and factors